-4.13 Illegal Defender
+4.12 Illegal Defender

 Only the goalie can be within its team's penalty area.
-Having both legs inside the penalty area is the definition of being in the penalty area and that situation is not allowed for defending field players.
-When other defending robots enter the area, they will be removed for 30 seconds as per the standard removal penalty (see Section 4.3).
+Having both legs inside the penalty area (i. e.at least touching the line) is the definition of being in the penalty area and that situation is not allowed for defending field players.
+When other defending robots enter the area, they will be subject to removed for 30 seconds as per the standard removal penalty (see Section 4.3).
 This is called the "Illegal Defender Rule".
 This rule will be applied even if the goalie is outside of the penalty area, but not if an operational defender is pushed into the penalty area by an opponent.

 If an illegal defender kicks an own goal, the goal is scored for the opponent.
-If there is any doubt about whether a goal should count (e.g. The illegal defender infraction is called, but the robot scores the own goal immediately afterwards, before it is removed) then the decision shall be against the infringing robot.
+If there is any doubt about whether a goal should count (e.g. the The illegal defender infraction is called, but the robot scores the own goal immediately afterwards, before it is removed) then the decision shall be against the infringing robot.